tulas75/sdg/README.md

 - Generate synthetic question-answer pairs using LLMs via LiteLLM
 - Automatically calculate the number of Q/A pairs based on combined text length
 - Output datasets in JSONL format (train.jsonl, valid.jsonl, test.jsonl)
-- Generate fake data from XLSX templates with customizable row counts
+- Generate fake data from XLSForm templates with customizable row counts
 - Support for XLSForm structure with single and multiple choice questions
 - Support for multiple file formats:
   - PDF (.pdf)